OllyButters/HDS-plumber/README.md

 - Exercise 4: Write a plumber function to use gapminder data to show population of the UK in 1982
 - Exercise 5: Write a plumber function to allow a user to find out the population of any country during any year in gapminder.
 - Exercise 6: Write a plumber function to plot the population change of a user defined country.
-- Exercise 7: connect to an external API and show the data.

 ## Exercise 1: Using an API - how many people are in space right now?